Migrating Monolith to Microservice Architecture – the Path

 Refactor common code.

-We need to look close at the code and try to do the following:
+We need to look closely at the code and try to do the following:

-• Find hidden domain concepts withing common code and create dedicated components for each.
+• Find hidden domain concepts within common code and create dedicated components for each.

 • Find code that belongs to existing components and can be split and moved appropriately.

 • Verify whether the code in fact needs to be shared among multiple components.
-Might turn out that only a single component uses it, therefore it belongs to it.
+It might turn out that only a single component uses it, therefore it belongs to it.

-• If there is still any code left then we can create dedicated utility, common or shared component(s) for it.
+• If there is still any code left, then we can create a dedicated utility, common, or shared component(s) for it.

 Sales sub-components are flat now.